 There are a few problems with this dialog box:

 Once you get through that (which has nothing to do with SQL Azure), you'll find your database has linked tables and views to SQL Azure.
 Open and use the tables and views just like any other SQL Server data source.

 In Microsoft Access 2003, linking to a SQL Server database is a bit different.
 From the database container, right click and select Link Tables.
 When the Link dialog appears, select "ODBC Databases ()" in the Files of type:

 After this, the dialog to Select the Data Source File appears which is similar to the steps described earlier for Access 2013, 2010 and 2007.

-If your Access database is to be deployed to others, your users don't have to have SQL Server installed on their machine but they do need to have the SQL Server ODBC driver installed.
-You simply need to run the SQL Server Native Client Setup.
+If your Access database is deployed to others, your users don't need to install SQL Server on their machine but they do need to install the SQL Server ODBC driver.
+Simply run the SQL Server Native Client Setup.
 For more details, read my paper on Deploying Microsoft Databases Linked to a SQL Azure Database to Users without SQL Server Installed on their Machine.

 With an Azure account, you'll be able to use SQL Azure to create SQL Server databases cheaply and make them available across the internet in minutes.
 Imagine what you can do with Access having that kind of scalability and enterprise quality support and bandwidth.

 Hope this helps.
 Good luck and I hope to learn what you're doing or would like to do with Access and Azure.